mtmorgan/k8s-redis-bioc-example/README.md

 ## Log in to R

-Connect to R at the command line with

-    kubectl exec -it manager -- /bin/bash

-or via your browser at the ip address returned by
+Via your browser at the ip address returned by

     minicube ip